-For the detection of basic object categories the PASCAL VOC datasets \cite{everingham2010pascal} were created which contained \(20\) object categories, over \(11,000\) images and over \(27,000\) annotated objects using bounding boxes of which almost \(7,000\) had detailed segmentations.
+For the detection of basic object categories the PASCAL VOC datasets \cite{everingham2010pascal} were created which contained \(20\) object categories, over \(11,000\) images, and over \(27,000\) annotated objects using bounding boxes of which almost \(7,000\) had detailed segmentations.
 Later the ImageNet dataset was created \cite{deng2009imagenet} which included over \(14\) M images across \(1000\) object categories.
-The ImageNet large scale visual recognition challenge facilitated the creation of of many deep learning algorithms namely AlexNet \cite{krizhevsky2012imagenet}, Inception v1 \cite{szegedy2015going}, VGGNet \cite{simonyan2015deep}, ResNet \cite{he2016deep} and more.
-Later Lin et al. in 2014 created Microsoft COCO: Common Objects In Context \cite{lin2014microsoft} for the detection and segmentation of objects occurring in their natural context.
+The ImageNet large-scale visual recognition challenge facilitated the creation of many deep learning algorithms namely AlexNet \cite{krizhevsky2012imagenet}, Inception v1 \cite{szegedy2015going}, VGGNet \cite{simonyan2015deep}, ResNet \cite{he2016deep} and more.
+Later the Microsoft COCO: Common Objects In Context dataset \cite{lin2014microsoft} was created for the detection and segmentation of objects occurring in their natural context.
 This dataset aimed to find non-iconic images containing objects in their natural context.
 The COCO dataset consists of over \(330,000\) across \(91\) categories with \(1.5\) M object instances.

-Machine Learning for Health is quite a popular field with quite a lot of research pertaining to Machine Learning for COVID related topics \cite{kushwaha2020significant, alimadadi2020artificial, 10.1371/journal.pone.0235187}.
-Many prior works aim to solve a binary classification problem: often if a mask is worn or not; masks being one of the most widely used components of a personal protective equipment kit.
-The datasets acquired in these papers were in controlled environments or simulated images however to deploy these tools majorly requires it to be robust to multiple variations (eg. lighting conditions, terrain, background objects).
-In the next part of this section we talk about some related work about identifying masks in images, masks being one of the most widely used objects and is also present in our dataset.
-However, to the best of our knowledge we found no related work for the rest of the categories in our dataset.
+Machine Learning for Health is quite a popular field with quite a lot of research pertaining to Machine Learning for COVID-related topics \cite{kushwaha2020significant, alimadadi2020artificial, 10.1371/journal.pone.0235187}.
+Many prior works aim to solve a binary classification problem: often if a mask is worn or not; masks are one of the most widely used components of a personal protective equipment kit.
+The datasets acquired in these papers were in controlled environments or simulated images however to deploy these tools majorly requires them to be robust to multiple variations (eg. lighting conditions, terrain, and background objects).
+In the next part of this section, we talk about some related work about identifying masks in images, masks being one of the most widely used objects and are also present in our dataset.
+However, to the best of our knowledge, we found no related work for the rest of the categories in our dataset.